 * A carta de motivación, a short letter of around 200 words explaining why you want to do the program

-* A signed carta de recomendación on letterhead from a professor or employer (if you’ve been out of college for more than 5 years, the government requests you have an employer write you a recommendation).
+* A signed carta de recomendación on letterhead from a professor or employer (if you’ve been out of college for more than 5 years, the government requests you have your current or most recent employer write you a recommendation).

 Personal note: My first year my inscrita was #2309.
 I applied in early February about a month after the application opened.
 If you want to get placed in the region of Madrid, APPLY EARLY and aim for a number under 1000.
 My second time renewing (and the year I requested Madrid) my number was 971 and I received a placement within the city of Madrid.

 STEP TWO: Registrada/Admitida